Based on the book, Motivational Interviewing: Helping People Change (Third edition, 2013),

 - Phase 1 involves three interactive, self-directed learning modules on the foundation skills of motivational interviewing.
 It lasts three weeks.

-- Phase 2 involves four components that integrate practice-based performance improvement initiatives with focused clinical practice.
+- Phase 2 involves components that integrate practice-based performance improvement initiatives with focused clinical practice.

 - Four synthesis and application modules (which are live, one-hour workshops/seminars) cover key practice issues in applying and adapting motivational interviewing to specific practice settings.